ramblingsofadev/docs/console.md

 <h3 id="arguments">Arguments</h3>

 Console commands can accept arguments from the user.
 Arguments can be required, optional, and/or arrays.
 You specify the type by bitwise OR-ing the different arguments types.
-Array arguments allow a variable number of arguments to be passed in, like "php aphiria foo arg1 arg2 arg3 ...".
+Array arguments allow a variable number of arguments to be passed in, like `php aphiria foo arg1 arg2 arg3 ...`.
 The only catch is that array arguments must be the last argument defined for the command.

 Let's take a look at an example argument: